What is HubSpot Copilot? A practical guide to its features and limits

 It seems like every piece of software we use has its own AI assistant these days.
 They all promise to make our jobs easier, handle the boring stuff, and basically give us superpowers.
 HubSpot has definitely jumped on this trend, rolling its AI tools into a new package called "Breeze," with Copilot being a key part of that system.

 But what does it actually do for you?
-Is it a must-have for your team, or just another shiny new feature to learn?
+Is it a must-have for your team, or just another powerful feature to add to your toolkit?

 This guide will give you a no-nonsense look at HubSpot Copilot.
-We’ll cover what it is, what it’s good at (and what it’s not), and some of its biggest limitations, especially if your team’s knowledge isn’t all stored neatly inside HubSpot.
+We’ll cover what it is, what it’s good at, and some considerations to keep in mind, especially if your team’s knowledge is stored in various places.

 What is HubSpot Copilot (and the new Breeze AI ecosystem)?